 Passing Antibodies in Breastmilk

 After your baby is born, you also continue to pass antibodies to them through your breastmilk.
-In the same study mentioned above, breastmilk samples from 31 lactating mothers who received a COVID-19 vaccine also showed vaccine-generated antibodies.
+In the first study mentioned above, breastmilk samples from 31 lactating mothers who received a COVID-19 vaccine showed vaccine-generated antibodies.
 I cannot stress enough the importance of breastfeeding, especially during the first few months of your baby’s life.
 This is whether or not you decide to get the COVID-19 vaccine.
-Even if your baby is getting formula and every meal isn’t breast milk, those antibodies you pass when you do breastfeed are amazing.
+Even if your baby is getting formula and every meal isn’t breast milk, those antibodies you pass when you breastfeed are amazing.
 Breastfeeding will significantly improve your newborn’s immune system and help to keep them healthier.